enspiral-dev-academy/dotNet_SimpleEnglishTranslator/README.md

 ```

 The ApplicationDbContext is the class we will use to access the database.
 We have added a `DbSet` proptery of type `SimpleWord` called `SimpleWords`. __ Note how the class name is singular and the proptery name is plural. __
 Once we have run a migration (we will get to that in a moment) we will have created a Database with a table called `SimpleWords` with a couple of columns, `Id` and `Word`.
 Later we will be able to create an instance of the `ApplicationDbContext` class.
 This is an abstraction of the database.
 On that instance we can access the `SimpleWords` proptery, which is an abstraction of the table in the DB. `SimpleWords` acts like an collection of the rows in the database.

-We can perform CRUD operations against it.
+We can perform CRUD operations against the `ApplicationDbContext`.

 ``` cs